HanadaLee/openresty/README.md

 * **Context:** *http, server, location*

-Defines conditions under which the response will be compressed.
+Defines conditions under which the response will not be compressed.
 If at least one value of the string parameters is neither empty nor equal to ‘0’, the response will not be compressed.

 [Back to TOC](#table-of-contents)